Field Mag may receive a minor commission from purchases made via affiliate links.

 Other Camp Essentials to Bring Car Camping

 Don't forget to pack chargers, a multi-tool and duct tape for field repairs, a beanie for cold weather evenings, a first aid kit, sunscreen, and toiletries like a toothbrush, toothpaste, toilet paper or wet wipes.
-If you're setting up base camp and sticking around for a while, consider a camp shower too, and don't forget the hiking boots and daypack!
+If you're setting up base camp and sticking around for a while, consider a camping shower too, and don't forget the hiking boots and daypack!